Ground-state cooling of mechanical resonators by quantum reservoir engineering: Results

-we note that $\tilde{\mathcal{L}}_{1}$ remains the same.
 The optical mode reaches to almost a thermal steady-state at temperature $T_{c}$ with corrections of the order $\mathcal{O}(\zeta^{2})$~\cite{Gelbwaser-Klimovsky2015,Ghosh12156,Latune2019}, and contribution from the mechanical bath.
 In our results, we ignore the correction term of the order $\zeta^{2}$ from the steady-state mean photon number $\langle\tilde{n}_{a}\rangle_\text{ss}$, which then takes the form

-The comparison between the numerical simulation of the master equation given in Eq.~(\ref{eq:filtMEM}), and our approximate results is given in Fig~\ref{fig:5}.
+The comparison between the numerical simulation of the master equation given in Eq.~(\ref{eq:filtMEM}), and our approximate results is presented in Fig~\ref{fig:4}.
 From Eq.~(\ref{eq:filtMEM}), one can obtain the mean number of phonons in the mechanical resonator

 here $A_{c}^{+}$ ($A_{c}^{-}$) represents upward (downward) transition rate due to the optical filtered baths (Fig.~\ref{fig:1}(c)), and given by

 The steady-state average phonon number is